hsorby/mapclient-docs/MAP-plugin.rst

      A method used by the framework to set a callable to set up the step for execution.
 This method should not be overwritten.
  * registerConfiguredObserver(self, observer)
      A method used by the framework to set a callable for notifying when the step has been configured.
 This method should not be overwritten.
+ * registerIdentifierOccursCount
+     A method used by the framework to set a callable for determining the number of times the given identifier occurs in the current workflow.
+This method should not be overwritten.

 Ports
 =====